NCAS-CMS/cfa-conventions/source/cfa.md

 ordered list of dimensions given by the **`aggregated_dimensions`** attribute.
-In particular, note that any CF coordinate variable that shares its name with an aggregated dimension of an aggregated CF data variable is be considered as part of that variable's CF domain definition.
+In particular, note that any CF coordinate variable that shares its name with an aggregated dimension of an aggregated CF data variable is considered to be part of that variable's CF domain definition.

 The fragments are organised into an orthogonal multidimensional array